andreeeeaaaaas/my-digital-space/_pages/projects/my digital space.md

 ---
 <p class="callout">A self-built and published website to hold the things I like to build, create, and share</p>

-Portfolio websites go out of date almost immediately.
+My digital space is inspired by similar spaces like [Andy Matuschak's working notes](https://notes.andymatuschak.org/About_these_notes), [Maggie Appleton's digital garden](https://maggieappleton.com/garden-history), and how I structure my thoughts in the tool I use everyday– [Obsidian](https://obsidian.md/).
+It extends that idea to my work and creative output, seeing them as building blocks to learn and iterate off in the next project, rather than standalone pieces.

-They are updated sporadically; often only when looking for another opportunity.
-The 'no-code', 'low-effort' platforms people tend to use however, charge consistently and expensively.
+While it simplifies some of the connections I've built between them and doesn't it hold all the notes I jot down, it aims to get across how I link things together in order to come to the next 'thing'.
+It stands by the notion that [[Nothing is ever finished|nothing is ever finished]].

-This space serves as a **free and open-sourced** method in which I can consistently and easily share what I want out there in the world.
-Like a good product or service, it can grow and flex with its primary user over time.
+The hope is–like a good product or service–it can grow and flex with its primary user over time: Me 😎

-The primary user being me 😎
+**It's also free and open sourced.**
 ## Build

-Creating this space has been a rewarding practice of basic front-end development.
-All the while keeping design principles at the core.
+Creating this space has been a rewarding practice of basic front-end development while keeping design principles at the core.

 I've built a few custom Ruby plug-ins that it utilises, but try keep things simplistic and future-proof.
 The aim of the site is longevity, and flexibility.
 I don't know what content will look like in 5 years, and I know much less about what I'll be interested in by then...